 That’s when the frantic Googling commences.
 Because you’ve never created an invoice before.
 And you’re not sure where to start.

 I’ve been exactly in this position.
-So I checked the first invoicing tool my freelancer friends recomended.
+So I checked the first invoicing software my freelancer friends recommended.
 Freshbooks made it so easy for me to create my first invoice that I was instantly sold.
 It’s now my go-to invoicing tool — and it helps me with other business tasks, too.

 Here’s everything you need to know to open a free Freshbook account, create your first invoice and get paid.

 What happens when your free trial ends?
 You have to choose one of their paid plans.
-The most affordable Freshbooks plan is called Sprout, which gives you a maximum of five clients at $9.95 month.
+The most affordable Freshbooks plan is called Lite, which gives you a maximum of five clients at $15 per month.

 2. Add your first client